-- Review and approval of (or recommendation to the Board to approve) the firm's variable remuneration structure, including the portion to be paid as equity-based awards, all year-end equity-based grants for eligible employees (including those employed by the UK Companies), and the terms and conditions of such awards. - Assisting the Board in its oversight of the development, implementation and effectiveness of policies and strategies relating to the Human Capital Management (HCM) function, including recruiting, retention, career development and progression, management succession (other than that within the purview of the Corporate Governance, Nominating and Public Responsibilities Committee) and diversity.
+- Review and approval of (or recommendation to the Board to approve) the firm's variable remuneration structure, including the portion to be paid as equity-based awards, all year-end equity-based grants for eligible employees (including those employed by the UK Companies), and the terms and conditions of such awards. - Assisting the Board in its oversight of the development, implementation and effectiveness of policies and strategies relating to the Human Capital Management (HCM) function, including recruiting, retention, career development and progression, management succession (other than that within the purview of the Corporate Governance and Nominating Committee) and diversity.

-The Compensation Committee held 9 meetings in 2014 to discuss and make determinations regarding remuneration.
+The Compensation Committee held 8 meetings in 2015 to discuss and make determinations regarding remuneration.

-The members of the Compensation Committee at the end of 2014 were James A. Johnson (Chair), M. Michele Burns, Claes Dahlbäck, William W. George, Lakshmi N. Mittal, Peter Oppenheimer, Debora L. Spar, Adebayo O. Ogunlesi and Mark E. Tucker.
+The members of the Compensation Committee at the end of 2015 were James A. Johnson (Chair), M. Michele Burns, William W. George, Lakshmi N. Mittal, Debora L. Spar and Adebayo O. Ogunlesi (ex-officio).
 None of the members of the Compensation Committee were an employee of the firm.
-All members of the Compensation Committee "independent" within the meaning of the New York Stock Exchange Rules and the firm's Director Independence Policy, and were also members of the Audit Committee, the Corporate Governance, Nominating Public Responsibilities Committee and the Risk Committee of the Board.
+All members of the Compensation Committee were "independent" within the meaning of the New York Stock Exchange Rules and the firm's Director Independence Policy.